What are vital signs?

 • High or low heart rate (normal is between 60 and 100 beats per minute)

-• Blood pressure too high (systolic aka “top number” over 160) or too low (systolic less than 100) or change suddenly
+• Blood pressure too high (systolic aka “top number” over 160) or too low (systolic less than 100) or a sudden change in blood pressure

 Your doctor will assess the situation and may give fluids and medicine to keep your loved one medically stable.